coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-4-hour-workweek.md

 ## Interrupting interruption and the art of refusal

 - "Do your own thinking independently.
-Be the chess player, not the chess piece." — RALPH CHARELL
+Be the chess player, not the chess piece." — Ralph Charell

 ## But I am an employee, how does this help me?